Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Introduction

 Euclidean buildings arise in many different areas of mathematics.
 See \cite{Ji} for an overview of some applications.
 Probably most prominently they arise in the study of algebraic groups and geometric group theory; they have also been a crucial tool in the proof of quasi-isometric rigidity of symmetric spaces \cite{Kleiner-Leeb} (extending Mostow-Prasad rigidity) - to name a few.

-We want to construct (generalized) cross ratios for symmetric spaces or thick (non-locally compact) Euclidean buildings similar as for $\mathrm{CAT}(-1)$ spaces.
-For $\CAT$ spaces the Gromov product as above is still well defined.
-However, the cross ratio might be only defined on very small sets and carry little information; as for example for the Euclidean plane.
-Denote by $M$ either a symmetric space or a thick Euclidean building.
-Then we will use the building at infinity $\Di M$ of those spaces to extract some subset of the ideal boundary on which the Gromov product and cross ratio will be generically defined and well behaved.
-More precisely, to any point in the ideal boundary $\di M$ we can associate a \emph{type}, i.e. we have a map $\ty:\di M\to \sm$ with $\sm$ the closed fundamental chamber of the Weyl (actually Coxeter) group.
-Then one can show that to each type $\xi\in \sm$ there is a unique type $\iota\xi\in \sm$ such that elements in $\ty^{-1}(\xi)$ can be generically joined by a geodesic to elements in $\ty^{-1}(\iota\xi)$ - for symmetric spaces generically means that there is a dense and open subset in the product.
-This yields that the Gromov product $(\cdot|\cdot)_o$ for any $o\in M$ restricted to $\ty^{-1}(\xi)\times \ty^{-1}(\iota\xi)$ is generically finite and hence we get a generically defined \emph{additive} cross ratio on $(\ty^{-1}(\xi)\times \ty^{-1}(\iota\xi))^2$ in the same way as for $\mathrm{CAT}(-1)$ spaces.
-While the definition requires a base point, one can show that the cross ratio is independent of the choice.
-We denote this cross ratio by $\cro_{\xi}$.
+We will denote by $M$ either a symmetric space or a thick Euclidean building.
+It is well known that the ideal boundary $\di M$ has naturally the structure of a spherical building $\Di M$.
+Therefore there is a \emph{type map} $\ty:\di M\to \sm$ with $\sm$ the closed fundamental chamber of the spherical Coxeter complex associated to $M$.
+Then we show that to each \emph{type} $\xi\in\sm$ there is $\iota\xi\in\sm$ such that the Gromov product (defined exactly as for $\mathrm{CAT}(-1)$ spaces) restricted to the set $\ty^{-1}(\xi)\times \ty^{-1}(\iota\xi)$ is generically finite.
+Thus we get a generically defined \emph{additive} cross ratio on $(\ty^{-1}(\xi)\times \ty^{-1}(\iota\xi))^2$ in the same way as for $\mathrm{CAT}(-1)$ spaces.
+We can show that this cross ratio is independent of the choice of basepoint; and denote it by $\cro_{\xi}$.